 Hypoadrenocorticism (Addison's Disease) is a Deficiency in Corticosteroid Hormones

 Patients are usually young (age four to five years) but any age dog can be affected.
 (This disease can occur in cats but is very rare.)
-There is a genetic predisposition for Addison's disease in the standard poodle and bearded collie.
+There is a genetic predisposition for Addison's disease in the standard poodle and bearded collie, Nova Scotia Duck Tolling Retriever, and Portuguese water dog.
 Female dogs are affected twice as often as males.

-At first signs are vague: listlessness, possibly some vomiting or diarrhea.
+At first signs may be vague: listlessness, possibly some vomiting or diarrhea.
 The dog just does not seem to feel right but not in an obvious way and may seem more or less normal most of the time as symptoms wax and wane with stress.
 This vague waxing and waning goes on and on with the dog never really getting fully sick but never staying well either.
-Eventually, the disease comes to a head in a phenomenon known as an Addisonian crisis.
-The animal collapses in shock due to his inability to adapt to the caloric and circulatory requirements in stress.
+Eventually, if the disease is not diagnosed, it can come to a head in a phenomenon known as an Addisonian crisis.
+The animal collapses in shock due to an inability to adapt to the caloric and circulatory requirements of stress.
 Blood sugar may drop dangerously low.
-Potassium levels soar and disrupt the heart rhythm because there is not enough conserved sodium to exchange for potassium.
-Heart rate slows, arrhythmias result.
+Potassium levels can soar and disrupt the heart.
+Heart rate slows and arrhythmias result.
 The patient may not survive this episode.

 About 30% of dogs with Addison's disease are diagnosed at the time of an Addisonian crisis.
 Approximately 90% of the adrenal cortex must be non-functional before clinical signs are observed.

 Because of the numerous symptoms Addison’s disease can be present with, Addison’s disease has earned the medical nickname “The Great Imitator.”
 One would think that one could simply look for an increase in potassium and/or a drop in sodium on a basic laboratory blood panel, but it turns out spot checks of electrolyte values like this are not reliable enough for a diagnosis of Addison's disease.